-For side and rear boundaries solid fencing in vertical palings to a finished height of 1.8 metres above original ground level shall be the standard form of fencing.
+For side and rear boundaries, solid palings or panels to a finished height of 1.8 meter above original ground level shall be the standard form of fencing.
 Side boundary fencing should have a 1.0m setback behind the front wall of the dwelling as shown in the fencing diagram (section 4.6).

-Fences between adjoining sections must be constructed from timber palings with timber capping and exposed timber posts.
-Note: fence posts and rails may be constructed from metal instead of timber if approved by the HFDR.
+Fences between adjoining sections must be constructed from either capped timber palings or timber-look composite materials, with timber or timber-look exposed posts.

+Note: fence posts and rails may be constructed from metal instead of timber if preferred for structural integrity.